ihavenonickname/Serilog.Sinks.BetterSqlite/readme.md

 This program is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**; without even the implied warranty of **MERCHANTABILITY** or **FITNESS FOR A PARTICULAR PURPOSE**.
 See the [GNU General Public License](https://www.gnu.org/licenses/) for more details.

 A copy of the GNU General Public License is provided in the [`LICENSE`](./LICENSE) file in this repository.
-If not, see <https://www.gnu.org/licenses/>.